ElisaElshamy/tournament/README.md

 to track a Swiss style tournament.
 Rules in a Swiss style tournament allow participants to keep playing until the end.
 After every round a player is matched with somone who ranked the same as they did.
-The loosers and winners are paired accordingly.
+The losers and winners are paired accordingly.

 # Install